The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.

 Exams will be taken on paper on campus in designated exam rooms.
 In the event that in-person exams are not allowed due to campus closure or room occupancy restriction, exams will be delivered remotely.

 Unlike some courses, the particular subject matter of CS 61A makes it very difficult to ensure a fair exam in which many students are taking the exam in person and many others are taking it remotely.
-Since it is not likely that all on-campus students will have a suitable space to take a remote exam simultaneously, an in-person exam is the best available option.
+Since it is not likely that all on-campus students will have a suitable space to take a remote exam simultaneously, an in-person exam is the best available option, and this is why the default exam format is in-person.

-Students who are enrolled in another course with a conflicting final exam time may take the CS 61A final exam in the next exam slot: 7pm-10pm on Thursday 12/16.
+Students who are enrolled in another course with a conflicting final exam time may take the CS 61A final exam in the next exam slot: 3pm-6pm on Tuesday, 5/10.
 Proof of enrollment in a conflicting course will be required.
-This information will be collected after the add/drop deadline.
+This information will be collected around 2-3 weeks before the final exam.

-All DSP-related materials for this course are kept in a repository separate from the rest of the course materials, that is visible only to instructors and selected staff.
+All DSP and accommodations-related materials for this course are kept in a repository separate from the rest of the course materials, that is visible only to the instructor and selected staff.

-For any DSP related communications, we recommend that you reach out to the DSP TA directly and NOT to firstname.lastname@example.org, as that inbox is viewable by other members of course staff.
-Instructors may be informed of DSP-related communications as needed.
+For any DSP and accommodations-related communications, we recommend that you reach out to Cooper (firstname.lastname@example.org) directly and NOT to email@example.com, as that inbox is visible to some other members of course staff.
+The instructor (Pamela) and head TA (Vanshaj) may be informed of DSP-related communications as needed, particularly if they concern exam accommodations.

-If you believe your accommodations may affect the TA who is teaching your section, and would like to inform that TA, you may wish to email the DSP TA.
+If you believe your accommodations may affect the TA who is teaching your section, and would like to inform that TA, you may wish to email Cooper (firstname.lastname@example.org).
 They can inform your section TA on your behalf.

 The online textbook for the course is Composing Programs, which was created specifically for this course, based on the classic textbook Structure and Interpretation of Computer Programs.
 Readings for each lecture appear in the course schedule.
 We recommend that you complete the readings before attending lecture.